telerik/maui-docs/installation/vs-code-integration/scaffoldings.md

 tags: maui, dotnet maui, item templates, scaffoldings, predefined pages, screens, visual studio code
 ---

-# .NET MAUI Scaffoldings for Visual Studio Code
+# Scaffolding Pages and Screens for Visual Studio Code

-The Telerik UI for .NET MAUI Visual Studio Code extension provides scaffoldings for increased developer productivity.
+The Telerik UI for .NET MAUI Visual Studio Code extension lets you scaffold an app page (screen) and increase your productivity.
 The scaffoldings allow you to quickly add predefined pages with controls to your application and define the parameters of the controls through an UI.

 ## Get the Extension